Xubuntu/wiki.xubuntu.org/content/website/twitter.md

 be taken when using this facility to ensure fairness and effective promotion of content we want our followers to see.

-Tip: Follow not only the \@Xubuntu mentions, but also #Xubuntu to find content worth sharing.
+Tip: Follow not only the @Xubuntu mentions, but also #Xubuntu to find content worth sharing.

-As an administrator, you\'re expected to follow the following guidelines.
+As an administrator, you're expected to follow the following guidelines.

 # What we tweet